aspiazza/AJISAI/README.md

 > 10. Create a backend api with Fast-API to be able to take in and serve model results
 > 11. Package Web app into Docker container using Docker file
 > 12. Place container on cloud platform

+### Graph of ML Web-App Creation Pipeline

+# TODO: Create and insert image of pipeline